diegossl/Chatbot-API-with-IBM-Watson/README.md

-# API for Chat with IBM Watson
+# API for virtual wine harmonizer with IBM Watson

 Chatbot is a computer program that tries to simulate a human being in conversation with people.
 The goal is to answer questions in such a way that people feel as if they are talking to someone else rather than a computer program.